Video Game / Robo Warrior

 for the Game Boy

-, but was released as a Blaster Master
+, but was released in Europe as Blaster Master Jr.

 This game exhibits the following tropes: